Understanding the Meaning of Interpersonal Skills is Essential for Personal and Professional Growth

 5. Develop Cross‑Cultural Fluency

-6. apply Body Language Wisely
+6. make use of Body Language Wisely

 7. Set Boundaries Early